diegojromerolopez/djanban/README.md

 This project uses [Trello API](https://developers.trello.com/) to help users of Trello to get some useful charts, lists and stats.

-The IP (intellectual property) of this project belongs to Diego J. Romero-López.
+This project was started by Diego J. Romero-López.

 The license of this project is [MIT](LICENSE).